-ABOUT NPCA
+ABOUT NPCA AND BIONET

 This document was published by NPCA (National Pest Control Agencies) which, until part way through 2018, provided a co-ordinating forum for agencies and stakeholders to address vertebrate animal pest control in New Zealand.
-In 2018 its role was largely taken over by the Ministry for Primary Industries.
+In 2018 its role was transferred to the Ministry for Primary Industries under its Bionet brand.